mithril-security/bastionlab/README.md

 **BastionLab is a simple privacy framework for data science collaboration.**

-It acts like an **access control** solution, for data owners to protect the privacy of their datasets, **and stands as a guard** during data exploration, to enforce that only privacy-friendly operations are allowed on the data and anonymized outputs are shown to the data scientist.
+It acts like an **access control** solution, for data owners to protect the privacy of their datasets, **and stands as a guard**, to enforce that only privacy-friendly operations are allowed on the data and anonymized outputs are shown to the data scientist.

 - Data owners can let **external or internal data scientists explore and extract values from their datasets, according to a strict privacy policy they'll define in BastionLab**.
 - Data scientists can **remotely run queries on data frames without seeing the original data or intermediary results**.